 Regular expression pattern used to split multicolumn

-PDF files using stringi::stri_split_regex
+PDF files using stringi::stri_split_regex.

 Default pattern is to